An Approach to Financial Decision Making

 Law of Large Numbers

 Over the next several years, governments in advanced countries will likely continue to struggle with mounting debt burdens and the associated rising costs of servicing that debt.
 It is also noteworthy to remember that total government debt continues to increase every year because of deficit spending.
-So how does the Law of Large Numbers apply […]
+So how does the Law of Large Numbers […]

 Looking at Investment Returns